 This is a guide on how to properly install your Lattice Testing and Training Rung.
 There are obviously a lot of different ways you can go about mounting your Rung so the ideas below are not definitive and it is up to you to ensure the Rung is mounted securely before you use it.
+If you are unsure on how to securely mount your Training rung please seek professional guidance from a registered builder.

 The most important part of installing your Rung is choosing an appropriate location for it.
 It’s essential you attach it to a secure structure that can support the loads you will be putting through it as the last thing you want is for it to come flying off mid way through a session!